mansoto8/english-number-translator/README.md

 to run those tests.
 Check the following page for details of the installation: https://docs.docker.com/get-docker/

+Regarding the versions required for testcontainer:

+Linux - general	Docker v1.10
+Mac OS X - Docker Toolbox	Docker Machine v0.8.0
+Mac OS X - Docker for Mac	1.12.0
+Windows - Docker Toolbox		Support is limited at present and this is not currently tested on a regular basis.
+Windows - Docker for Windows		Support is best-efforts at present.
+Only Linux Containers (LCOW) are supported at the moment.
+See Windows Support
+Windows - Windows Subsystem for Linux (WSL)	Docker v17.06	Support is best-efforts at present.
+Only Linux Containers (LCOW) are supported at the moment.
+See Windows Support.

+For more details visit this page: https://www.testcontainers.org/supported_docker_environment/

 ## Execution

 1. In the terminal go to the base package of the project (.../number-translator/)